Feature (machine learning): Selection and extraction

-The initial set of raw features can be redundant and too large to be managed.
+The initial set of raw features can be redundant and large enough that estimation and optimization is made difficult or ineffective.
 Therefore, a preliminary step in many applications of machine learning and pattern recognition consists of selecting a subset of features, or constructing a new and reduced set of features to facilitate learning, and to improve generalization and interpretability.

 Extracting or selecting features is a combination of art and science; developing systems to do so is known as feature engineering.
 It requires the experimentation of multiple possibilities and the combination of automated techniques with the intuition and knowledge of the domain expert.
 Automating this process is feature learning, where a machine not only uses features for learning, but learns the features itself.